pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 ## Installing

-From your ElasticSearch root directory, type:

-    bin/plugin -install ptdavteam/elasticsearch-approx-plugin/<VERSION>

-e.g.

-    bin/plugin -install ptdavteam/elasticsearch-approx-plugin/1.0.8

-If you're building from source, just do
+**NB Github no longer supports file downloads.
+For now, you'll have to build from source.
+We will find a location for binary distributions as soon as we can...
+Promise :-)**

+Type

     mvn package

 to rebuild the zipfile (in `target/releases`).
-You may want to add `-DskipTests=true` if you've just run the tests and haven't changed anything, since they take so long.
+You may want to add `-DskipTests` if you've just run the tests and haven't changed anything, since they take a while.

+Then create a `plugins/approx` directory in your ElasticSearch install dir, and unzip the zipfile into there.

 ## Credits